John Bancroft (architect)

 His other school designs include the Elfrida Rathbone Girls' School in Camden and the Philippa Fawcett Teacher Training College in Streatham.

 Bancroft was a staunch defender of the GLC's unpopular Brutalist landmarks.
 Though he did not design it, he argued that the County Hall Island Block, vacant for 20 years, should have been listed as an early example of open plan office architecture and expressed himself "quite horrified" by the demolition of Pimlico School.
-Bancroft devoted much of his career to building conservation and was an active member of the Twentieth Century Society, the Victorian Society and an supporter of the charity Docomomo.
+Bancroft devoted much of his career to building conservation and was an active member of the Twentieth Century Society, the Victorian Society and a supporter of the charity Docomomo.